kevinhu/neural-automata/notebooks/3_optimization.md

                 neighborhood_kernel.sum() * 0.25
             )

+            # keep only cells that have some number of
+            # close neighbors, but not too many
             is_alive = next_alive * too_dense

+            # apply the update
             x = x + checkpoint.checkpoint(self.perception, x)
             x = x * is_alive

             x[:, :4].clamp_(0, 1)